Des Moines University recognizes the importance of engaging youth in STEM opportunities, and fostering the next generation of healthcare leaders.

 - Campus Tours & Activities: DMU has limited availability to bring youth groups and classes to campus for anatomy lab tours and other activities.
 Priority is given to local high school courses related to careers in health sciences, and STEM-related camps and groups.
 Please contact email@example.com to request a campus tour.

 Presentations and Resources

 - What's in a Doctor's Bag: DMU's Student Osteopathic Medical Association (SOMA) offers presentations to young elementary students, with the goal of introducing them to friendly future medical providers and demystifying a visit to the doctor's office.
 Presentations last about an hour.

-- Anatomy Ambassadors: The Community Ambassador Program (CAP) connects Des Moines University anatomy students to local classrooms – grade school through college – a chance to learn about various health and medical issues through organ demonstrations.
+- Anatomy Ambassadors: The Anatomy Club connects Des Moines University anatomy students to local classrooms – grade school through college – a chance to learn about various health and medical issues through organ demonstrations.
 Tours run from mid-October to mid-April.
 Ideal times to visit the lab are January-March.
-To request a presentation, please complete this form.

 - DMU Online Medical Terminology Course: Medical terminology is a specialized language used by health care practitioners.
 This free, online mini-course in medical terms includes quizzes at the end of each chapter.

 - STEM Video Library: Des Moines University produces a multitude of STEM-focused video content each year, featuring our faculty, clinic providers and students.